Woomberg/legal/readme.md

 The content here is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license](http://creativecommons.org/licenses/by-sa/4.0/).
 Please feel free to make alterations via pull-request.

 ### Additional thing you should know
-Part of these legal documents are an adapted version of the legal terms shared by Automattic (available on GitHub https://github.com/Automattic/legalmattic) and which have been released these terms under the same license, [Creative Commons Attribution-ShareAlike 4.0 International license](http://creativecommons.org/licenses/by-sa/4.0/).
+Part of these legal documents are an adapted version of the legal terms shared by Automattic (available on GitHub https://github.com/Automattic/legalmattic) and which have been released under the same license, [Creative Commons Attribution-ShareAlike 4.0 International license](http://creativecommons.org/licenses/by-sa/4.0/).